breast cancer

 Read More »

-Your pathology report for secretory carcinoma of the breast
+Your pathology report for invasive ductal carcinoma with apocrine features

 Secretory carcinoma is a rare type of breast cancer that usually grows slowly and has a good prognosis.
 It is called secretory carcinoma because the tumor cells produce material known as secretions, which can be seen inside the cells and in the spaces between them when examined under a microscope.
 Secretory carcinoma can occur in …